-The Plan, which was approved by the Company's shareholders on May 4, 2012, specifies that the share purchases for the pre-shareholder approval periods began on June 29, 2012.
+The Plan, which was approved by the Company's shareholders on May 4, 2012, specifies that the pre-shareholder approval period began on July 9, 2011 with shares being purchased on June 29, 2012.
 During the pre-shareholder approval periods, which ended on June 29, 2012, the Plan was considered to be compensatory due to an option feature contained in the Plan during that period.
 Stock-based compensation recorded during the pre-shareholder period was not significant.
-During the post-shareholder approval period the Plan no longer contains an option feature and therefore is considered to be non-compensatory.
-As such, no compensation expense will be recorded during the post-shareholder approval period.
-Share purchases for the post-shareholder approval offering periods will begin on the last day of each month.
-On June 29, 2012, 16,271 shares were issued out of the Company's treasury stock in connection with the pre-shareholder approval periods.
-The Company will offer up to 500,000 shares of its common stock for sale to eligible employees.
+During the post-shareholder approval periods, the Plan no longer contains an option feature and therefore is considered to be non-compensatory.
+As such, no compensation expense has been recorded during the post-shareholder approval periods.
+Share purchases for the post-shareholder approval offering periods begin on the last day of each month.
+During the thirty-nine weeks ended September 30, 2012, 19,487 shares were issued out of the Company's treasury stock in connection with the Plan.
+The Company will offer up to 500,000 shares of its common stock, which were registered with the Securities and Exchange Commission on May 4, 2012, for sale to eligible employees.